 2. Venues Examples: Parks, Libraries, Settings & Conditions Supporting Projects

 3. Home and Building Environments: Examples: Interior Spaces and Offerings, Outdoor Yards and Offerings

 We will begin gathering examples of our findings and documentation of children’s work related to our study focus in January, and we will exhibit and discuss them s part of our annual Festival of Learning that lasts this year from the latter part of April through the end of July of 2018.

 Our Study Focus for the 2017-2018 Year was . . .

 Relationships – At the Heart of Learning and Developing with People, Feelings, Ideas, Processes, and Things

-We observe, research, experiment, and adapt our attitudes, skills, and strategies to better facilitate optimal learning and development with our enrolled children and their families.
+We observed, researched, experimented, and adapted our attitudes, skills, and strategies to better facilitate optimal learning and development with our enrolled children and their families.
 See the Slide Show

-The characteristics that we look for or introduce and develop our relationships with People, Feelings, Ideas, Processes, and Things that are:
+The characteristics that we looked for, introduced, and developed in our relationships with People, Feelings, Ideas, Processes, and Things that were: